Tea Ropati: Playing career

 In 1995 he returned home to join the new Auckland Warriors in the first Australian Rugby League premiership.
 He was the Warriors' player of the year in 1995.
 He stayed with the Warriors for four seasons before retiring after the 1998 season.

 Ropati represented the New Zealand national rugby league team between 1996 and 1997 and also played for Western Samoa at the 1995 Rugby League World Cup.

 Later years

 Ropati participated in the charity boxing event Fight for Life on several occasions during the early 2000s.

 In 2010 Ropati was the assistant coach for the Mangere East Hawks in the Auckland Rugby League competition.

 Rape trial

-On 21 January 2008 Ropati began a trial in Auckland on charges of rape and unlawful sexual connection, to which he pleaded not guilty.
+On 21 January 2008 Ropati began a trial in Auckland after being accused of rape and unlawful sexual connection, to which he pleaded not guilty.
 The woman stated she awoke in a car near Victoria Park.
 "I remember coming to.
 I remember an angry face over me.
 It was an angry, twisted face.
 I remember being in pain."
 Ropati was married at the time, and although he admitted the sexual connection he stated that it was consensual.

 On 31 January 2008 a jury found him not guilty on all six charges.
 Multiple rugby league personalities defended the character of Ropati in court including the Mad Butcher Peter Leitch.